elcorto/sphinx-autodoc/README.md

 # Usage

-## With [`jupyterbook`][jupyterbook]
+## With [`Jupyter Book`][jupyterbook]

-We recently started using jupyterbook instead of Sphinx directly and also played with the new `:recursive:` option of `sphinx.ext.autosummary`.
+We recently started using Jupyter Book instead of Sphinx directly and also played with the new `:recursive:` option of `sphinx.ext.autosummary`.
 Still API docs for each member end up on a single page.
-There [are ways to get around this by fiddling with templates](https://jupyterbook.org/en/stable/advanced/developers.html) but we ended up using `sphinx-autodoc` to generate API docs and pointing jupyterbook to the `generated/api/index.rst` file in `source/_toc.yml` was all we needed.
+There [are ways to get around this by fiddling with templates](https://jupyterbook.org/en/stable/advanced/developers.html) but we ended up using `sphinx-autodoc` to generate API docs and pointed Jupyter Book to the `generated/api/index.rst` file in `source/_toc.yml`.

-Also we don't use `_templates/autosummary/class.rst`.
+Also we don't use `_templates/autosummary/class.rst` in this case.
 Things still render fine, so this template may be obsolete.

 Check [this](https://github.com/elcorto/psweep/tree/main/doc) for how we use it, with only minor modifications to `generate-doc.sh`.